vs-slavchev/TEAM-META/README.md

 Software for event management.
 The solution consists of:

 	- website for registering visitors, choosing a camp spot and inviting friends;
 	- applications to be used by staff at: event entrance, camp entrance, shops, stands to loan materials, event exit, event status monitoring;
 	- android application that reads QR codes and utilizes the phone as a QR reader connected with the applications for fast service;
-	- a script that receives Paypal logfiles about the payments and updates visitors' money balance in their event account;
+	- a script that receives Paypal logfiles about the payments and updates visitors' balance in their event account;
 	- prepared mysql database schema;